andersnorlin/BuildingAI/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# Project Title
-Pet Detector
+# Pet Detector
 Final project for the Building AI course

 # Summary

 Pet Detector is an AI-based app that identifies whether an animal in an image is a dog or a cat based on their physical characteristics such as height, weight, and body length.
 This solution helps quickly classify pets in environments such as animal shelters or vet clinics.
-Building AI course project

 ## Background